 A Christmas fairy tale for young and old

-When the donkeys Santino and Marie stood in the manger and Pauli wanted to warm the Christ Child
+When donkeys Santino and Marie stood in the manger and Pauli wanted to warm the Christ Child

 Every year, the stable for the animal nativity scene in the courtyard is decorated and strewn with a thick layer of straw.
 There is also great excitement, because the goat Tati and her friends lie down in the straw and upset the order.